akg1852/CheezeBot/README.md

 	* a `reply` method, which returns the bot's reply, or null for no reply (alternatively, `reply` can call the `post` method (from `flowdock.js`) directly, which is useful inside a callback).
 The `reply` method takes the following parameters:
 		* the regex `match` array
 		* the flowdock stream `context` object
+		* a `callback` function.
+If a code branch in `reply` terminates without returning a value, the `callback` needs to be called, if present (or passed on, if the branch terminates with an asychronous method such as `post`).

 Now you're ready to run the bot: